JMWebDevelopment/Semplice-Monospazio/readme.txt

 If you have a question, need to report a bug to be fixed or have a feature request for a future version, email me at jacob.martella@att.net or fill out the form on the theme page (https://jacobmartella.com/downloads/semplice-monospazio/).

 == Changelog ==
+= 1.0.2 =
+- Updated the licensing for the photo used with the theme.

 = 1.0.1 =
 - Added an updated screenshot for the theme.
 - Moved the default image for the columns block pattern into the theme itself.